 “Within an hour of being there we received the first sign of what was to come.
 A seven-month old baby boy arrived, his pink face was blistered and raw.
 His father was also burnt and sat helplessly on a stretcher clutching his son as the staff rushed to help.
 The British doctors were hearing rumours that there were more cases on the way.
 Soon, dozens of people, mostly teenagers, were being rushed in on stretchers with napalm-like burns.”

-This version of events, in which the first victims of which anyone at the hospital were aware were a baby and his father, with other alleged victims arriving only subsequently, is also depicted in Saving Syria’s Children and appears in accounts given by Dr Hallam’s colleague during the alleged crisis, Dr Saleyha Ahsan .
-At a November 2013 debate Dr Hallam herself stated (from 22:17):
+This version of events, in which the first victims of which anyone at the hospital were aware were a baby and his father, with other victims arriving only subsequently, is also depicted in Saving Syria’s Children and appears in accounts given by Dr Hallam’s colleague during the alleged crisis, Dr Saleyha Ahsan .
+In a contemporary NBC article, Dr Hallam herself echoes this narrative:

 Dr Hallam’s new claim that the first victims of which she was aware were “ghoulish-looking children walking in” would therefore appear to contradict the BBC’s footage of the event, her colleague on the ground and her own previous account.

 You know that really infamous Vietnam photo of, of the girl um, coming, um, from the napalm bomb coming like this.
 They were all literally coming in one by one, clothes are hanging off them, covered in white powder dust, umm, with the most heart-wrenching smell of burnt singed flesh coming in.